Youth Development and Opportunity

 WHAT WE DO

-Our Youth Services division provides robust afterschool and summer education, arts and recreation programs for children from kindergarten through high school.
-Through our programs, every year almost 900 eager and energetic children, teens and young adults actively seek and create opportunities to forge brighter futures.
+Through our programs, every year almost 1500 eager and energetic children, teens and young adults actively seek and create opportunities to forge brighter futures.

 Elementary and Middle School Students